 If you've ever thought your partner was cheating on you — even when they weren't — you're not alone.
 It can be a very stressful situation to find yourself in.
 And while it may seem like trust issues are what's leading you to constantly worry your partner is cheating, experts and research say it could point to something deeper than that.

-Typically, people develop a constant paranoia about cheating for three reasons, Susan Golicic, Ph.D., a certified relationship coach and co-founder of Uninhibited Wellness, tells Bustle.
+Typically, people develop a constant paranoia about cheating for three reasons, Susan Golicic, Ph.D., a certified relationship coach and co-founder of Uninhibited Wellness, adds.
 Trust issues are certainly one of them, but it may also mean you're struggling with confidence, or projecting your own behavior and fear onto them.

 1. You Have Cheated In The Past

 If infidelity has been an issue before, projection might be a factor in your current insecurities.
 "Projection is a very low-level coping skill," Dr. Paul DePompo, PsyD, ABPP, a clinical psychologist and author of The Other Woman's Affair, tells Bustle.
 "People that do things themselves like cheat, think about cheating, or have cheated in the past, project these thoughts of desire onto their partners.
 Their mind ends up creating a reality that their partner is cheating as well."